emi-lex/methylation_jb/README.md

 It is evident that the combined approach of methyLImp+nbp yields better performance compared to nbp+nbp.
 However, it is noteworthy that for a small percentage of missing values, the two approaches demonstrate similar outcomes.

+The results can be obtained by running the jupyter notebook `code/combo_errors.ipynb`.

 ### Horvath's clock on microarray
 The pipeline:
 1. Only Horvath's markers are taken into consideration